 View a full list of MOSE events here: https://www.houstontx.gov/specialevents/event-calendar.pdf

-The HPL TO GO curbside service is easy to use.
 Customers can place their materials on hold at www.houstonlibrary.org or by calling 832-393-1313.
-They will then receive notification by mail or by phone when materials are ready.
-Once customer arrives at a library, they simply call inside and HPL staff will deliver the materials and place items directly in the trunk of the car or through a passenger window.
+They will then receive notification by phone or email when materials are ready.
+Once customer arrives at the curbside library, they can simply call and an HPL staff member will deliver the materials and place items directly in the trunk of the car or through a passenger window.

 HPL is making the safety and well-being of customers and employees a priority while offering this service.
-To maintain social distancing and to enhance safety, HPL staff will wear protective masks and gloves at all times.
-Also, all returned items will be quarantined for 72 hours before being made available for aadditional checkout.
+To maintain social distancing and to enhance safety, HPL staff will always wear protective masks and gloves.
+Also, all returned items will be quarantined for 72 hours before being made available for additional checkout.

 No car, no problem.
 Customers that have been notified and are walking or riding a bike can also pick up reserved materials.
-They can simply call the library upon arrival and an employee will deliver the requested materials.
+They can simply call their curbside library upon arrival and an employee will deliver the requested materials.

 9002 Kingspoint Dr., 77075, 832-393-2580